fluxlinkage/rhai_bytecode_experiment/README.md

 ## Known Issues

 - Experiment Only! i.e. it is unstable and has bugs!
 Do not use this in production!
-- Many features (for, switch, try, etc) of Rhai not supported yet!
+- Many features (switch, try, etc) of Rhai not supported yet!

 ## Benchmarks